 Injuries that Can Occur from a Chain Reaction Crash

 Multiple vehicle accidents can often be more serious than a typical crash between two cars.
-Because of all the force from all the vehicles, it can cause substantial injuries and increase the chance for a fatality crash.
+Because of all the force from all the vehicles, it can cause substantial injuries and increase the chance for a fatal crash.
 Even drivers who aren’t involved in the initial crash still have the risk of extreme injury in these dangerous types of incidents.

 Some common injuries that individuals can receive in a chain reaction crash include the following: